 These once busy yards during the Napoleonic wars era-built warships such as HMS Hotspur which was built less than a mile from where Ian built his sculpture of HMS Victory.
 Along with HMS Elephant, which was a 74-gun third-rate ship of the line built in Bursledon a mile or so further down the river.
 In 1801 Vice Admiral Horatio Nelson chose HMS Elephant as his flagship due to amongst other lings its shallow draft required during the Battle of Copenhagen and it was on this ship that he is said to have put his telescope to his blind eye and claimed not to be able to see a signal ordering him to withdraw.

-In the case of the original 1940’s Supermarine Spitfire armoured glass windscreen, which Ian received as a way of a gift in 1984 from an old friend who once co-owned a scrap yard in the middle 1950’s and amongst things they subsequently scrapped during this period was old MOD equipment and vehicles, including damaged or surplice WW2 aircraft.
+In the case of the original 1940’s Supermarine Spitfire armoured glass windscreen, which Ian received as a way of a gift in 1984 from an old friend who once co-owned a scrap yard in the 1950’s and amongst things they subsequently scrapped during this period was old MOD equipment and vehicles, including damaged or surplice WW2 aircraft.
 The eventual result was to be the ‘One of the Few’ sculpture which like all the others were produced in Ian’s studio in Warsash, a Hampshire village less than 10 seconds away as the Spitfire flies; from the former Supermarine factory where they were original designed and built in the 1930’s.

 Even today whilst Ian is working, he occasionally still hears the unforgettable sound of the Merlin engine as a Spitfire fly’s over his studio, often on the way to make a fly pass over the spot just a few miles away where the former Spitfire was built.
-Such flight often happens on special occasions, or anniversaries and on one occasions Ian managed to take a photo with his phone, as a Spitfire flew low over the trees is at the bottom of his garden.
+Such flight often happens on special occasions, or anniversaries and on one occasion Ian managed to take a photo with his phone, as a Spitfire flew low over the trees is at the bottom of his garden.

 His home was west of Dover itself and several miles away from Hawking airfield which was a major RAF base particularly for Spitfires during WW2.
 Dover is only 20 or so miles across the English Channel from the then German occupied France and due to the constant air raids and shelling from France, that part of Kent became known as ‘Hell fire Corner’